q Oracle DATAPUMP utility – Expdp | Impdp

 Step 2: Create a directory

-the export backup on the target side.
+Create a directory for the export backup on the target side.

-directory dump_dir as '/u01/EXPORT_BKP';
+SQL> create directory dump_dir as '/u01/EXPORT_BKP';

 Directory created.